francohaute/codenotes/moc/js.md

     - only one operation can be performed on an undefined variable and is typeof.
     - the typeof return undefined on undeclared variables
-- It is recommended to always initialize variables so when typeof returns undefined you know is because the variable hasn't been defined.
+- It is recommended to always initialize variables so when typeof returns undefined

 ## Data types